 Here’s a view of the street in front of our house.
 Mom notes that the car there is on the street, and was drifted in place for two days.
 This was a pretty main street, so I guess it was virtually impassable for 48 hours or so.

 Finally, here are my two sisters, my mom, and me, posing after church in front of a big pile of snow across the street from our house.
+We have home movies of us kids pulling a yardstick out of the snow piles to show how deep they were.
 I see that the blizzard was Jan.
 25-27, a Wednesday through Friday, so this was the following Sunday.

 Did you live through the Blizzard of 1978?
-If so, how does it compare to the weather events of this week?
+If so, what do you remember?